openstack-archive/infra-manual/doc/source/creators.rst

 .. note::

    You may need to create the drivers team.
+If you do so, set the owner of the team to 'openstack-administrators'.

 From the Overview page for your project, click the pencil "edit" icon next to the Drivers field.
 Replace your name with the project drivers